You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 2. No Root Access

 Cloudways does not grant root access on its servers.
 If you want to install OpenLiteSpeed, tweak Nginx worker counts, deploy a custom Redis configuration, or run a systemd service for a background job, you cannot.
-Developers who have outgrown beginner tooling eventually hit this wall, and it is not a ceiling they can negotiate around.
+Developers who have outgrown beginner tooling hit this wall, and it is not a ceiling they can negotiate around.

 3. Slower Innovation Since Acquisition

-Users in forums like r/WordPress and r/Hosting have repeatedly noted that Cloudways’ feature velocity has slowed post-acquisition.
+Users in forums like r/WordPress and r/Hosting have noted that Cloudways’ feature velocity has slowed post-acquisition.
 The product increasingly optimizes for DigitalOcean’s infrastructure rather than preserving the neutral multi-cloud ethos that originally differentiated it.

 How We Evaluated Each Alternative